-COOPI is looking for a Programme Manager in Lebanon
+COOPI is looking for a SWM Programme Manager/Country Representative in Lebanon

 COOPI has operated and developed humanitarian projects in South Lebanon in the year 2003-2005 and, since 2013, COOPI has been operating in Northern Lebanon to support most basic and pressing needs of Refugees and vulnerable host communities through a multi-sector and integrated approach.
 COOPI assists the targeted communities mainly by providing water, sanitation and hygiene assistance, shelter support, multi-purpose cash assistance and education support.

 COOPI started a 24 months Solid Waste Management Project financed by EuropeAID, titled: “SWaM Akkar.
 Supporting Sustainable Solid Waste Management in Jurd al-Kaytee, Akkar” whose objective is to improve and to support integrated sustainable solid waste management within the Union of Municipalities of Jurd el-Kaytee in Akkar district, Nahr al-Bared river basin by:

 - Introducing a Participative Waste Management Master Plan in Jurd al-Kaytee area;

 - Mitigating the Municipal solid waste pollution in all the member municipalities;

 - Sensitizing the Local authorities and local community on sustainable waste management and recycling.

 The programme will be implemented in collaboration of several partners, including the Union of Municipalities of Jurd al-Kaytee, three international partners expert in the sector, the American University of Beirut and one local partner specialized in the sector.